Protecting your possessions for less

 Each year there are over 2 million burglaries costing victims an estimated $4.7 in property losses.

 What's a homeowner to do?
 Is it possible to protect your home, family, and belongings without shelling out huge amounts of money?
-Read on to discover practical and frugal home security solutions.
+Read on to discover practical and cheap home security solutions.

 2 of 6